openactive/developer-documentation/data-model/types/propertyvalue.md

 # PropertyValue

-This type is derived from [https://schema.org/PropertyValue](https://schema.org/PropertyValue).
+This type is derived from [https://schema.org/PropertyValue](https://schema.org/PropertyValue), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**